Lasseignejk/DC-Notes/BackEnd/TemplateEngines/EJS1--intro.md

 But that's painful.
 Let's do it a little differently.

 in the main index.js:

     app.set("views", "./views")
     app.set("view engine", "ejs");

 Make a new folder named `views` in the root directory.

-Inside that folder, make a folder named `user` and inside there, a file named `user.ejs`
+Inside that folder, make a folder named `user` and inside of there, a file named `user.ejs`

 Inside user.ejs:

     <!DOCTYPE html>
     <html>